 The International Building Code discusses SFRM in Section 704.13.
 However, all of IBC Section 704 covers the Fire-Resistance Rating of Structural Members, which can be provided by spray applied fireproofing.

 Spray applied fireproofing is primarily used to protect rigid structural elements including columns, beams, metal decking, and some steel joists from the effects of heat generated during a fire.

 While not its primary use, SFRM may also provide acoustical treatment and thermal insulation for large areas where the structural members and metal decking are left exposed, but treated with SFRM.
 This should be thought of as an added benefit since there are other materials specifically made for providing acoustical or thermal insulation.

-Advanced Fireproofing has been applying Intumescent fireproofing for over 25 years.
+Advanced Fireproofing has been applying Intumescent fireproofing since 1985.

 Intumescent fireproofing, often referred to as intumescent mastic fireproofing, are used in buildings as a passive fire resistance measure.
 They can be applied to structural members as an aesthetically pleasing fireproofing finish.

 The key feature of intumescent fireproofing is that they expand significantly when exposed to high temperatures, such as those found in a fire.
 Some intumescent products can expand to more than 100-times the original thickness.
 As the product expands it becomes much less dense, which makes it act as an insulator that keeps the high temperatures away from structural members.

 In the United States, both the International Building Codes (IBC) and the Life Safety Code (NFPA 101) provide criteria for proper fire protection.
 It is critical that architects understand the requirements when determining where protection is needed and when selecting the type of protection to be used.